Eve Plumb: Personal life

 Plumb has been painting for more than two decades and has enjoyed success at select galleries across the United States.

-Plumb was the first of the Brady siblings to get married.
+Plumb was the first of the Brady siblings to marry, and the first divorced.
 She first tied the knot with Rick Mansfield in 1979.
 The marriage ended in divorce less than two years later.
 Plumb has been married to Ken Pace, a business and technology consultant, since 1995.

 As of 2010, she resided in Laguna Beach, California, and served on the city's Design Review Board.
 Around 2010, Plumb purchased a residence in Manhattan, and had made New York City her primary residence as of 2019, though she divides her time between there and Los Angeles.

 In 2016, she sold the Malibu home that she had purchased at the age of 11 in 1969.
 She bought the 1950s beach bungalow for $55,000 and sold it for $3.9 million.

-In popular culture

-The American New York City-based alternative rock band Eve's Plum derived its name from the actress.